rbdolek/stm32-smart-home-system/README.md

 - End-to-end system communication

 Testing confirmed that the overall architecture operated as intended and successfully demonstrated the feasibility of the proposed IoT monitoring solution.

+# System Features

+The Smart Home IoT System was designed as a multi-layered IoT solution that combines embedded hardware, communication technologies, database management, and software applications into a unified monitoring platform.

+The following features were implemented throughout the project.

+---

+## Real-Time Temperature Monitoring

+The system continuously measures ambient temperature using the **LM75BD digital temperature sensor** connected to the STM32F407 microcontroller.

+Temperature measurements are acquired periodically and processed in real time, providing users with up-to-date environmental information.

+---

+## Local LCD Display

+A **16×2 I²C LCD module** displays the current temperature directly on the embedded device.

+This enables immediate local monitoring without requiring access to a computer or web application.

+---

+## Embedded Data Acquisition

+The STM32 embedded firmware continuously collects sensor data and manages communication between all hardware components.

+The firmware was developed using the STM32 HAL Library, allowing modular and reliable peripheral management.

+---

+## Serial Data Communication

+Temperature measurements are transmitted from the STM32 development board to the desktop application using **UART communication** through a USB-to-TTL converter.

+This communication layer enables continuous data transfer between the embedded system and software application.

+---

+## Desktop Monitoring Application

+A desktop application developed in **C# Windows Forms** provides users with an interface for monitoring temperature measurements.

+The application includes:

+- User authentication
+- Real-time temperature display
+- Historical measurement visualization
+- Database connectivity

+---

+## Database Integration

+Environmental measurements are stored within a **Microsoft SQL Server** database.

+The database architecture supports:

+- Persistent data storage
+- Historical measurement records
+- User account management
+- Future reporting capabilities

+---

+## Web-Based Monitoring

+An **ASP.NET web application** allows users to monitor environmental information remotely through a web browser.

+The web interface extends the accessibility of the monitoring system beyond the desktop environment.

+---

+## Modular System Architecture

+The project follows a modular architecture where each subsystem performs an independent responsibility while communicating with other system components.

+This design improves:

+- Maintainability
+- Scalability
+- System reliability
+- Future development

+---

+## Integrated IoT Solution

+The project demonstrates the integration of multiple engineering disciplines, including:

+- Embedded Systems
+- Sensor Integration
+- Communication Protocols
+- Desktop Application Development
+- Database Management
+- Web Development

+The combination of these technologies provides a complete proof-of-concept IoT monitoring platform.

+---

+## Technical Documentation

+Comprehensive technical documentation was prepared throughout the project, including:

+- System architecture
+- Communication flow
+- Database design
+- Software implementation
+- Engineering methodology
+- System evaluation

+This documentation improves project maintainability and supports future development.